hooniedh/navigation/README.md

 Pytorch is used as the machine learning library.

-The learning angen is created by calling createAgent function in dqn_agent.py with these parameters:
+The learning agent is created by calling createAgent function in dqn_agent.py with these parameters:
 - state_size: the numbser of states
 - action_size: the number of actions
 - seed: randome seed